rachmari/seedBox/README.md

 ```
 All packages are installed from the provisioning script.
 This repo contains two directories: vagrant and shared.
 The vagrant directory contains the provisioning script `bootstrap.sh` which will be executed automatically when you run `vagrant up`.
 The seedDMS source code is downloaded to the `shared` directory from the provisioning script.
 This directory is a shared folder accessible from the host machine and the guest machine.
 This directory is synced with `/var/www` directory in the virtual machine.

+The provisioning script writes some variables to the /etc/php5/apache2/php.ini and /etc/mysql/my.cnf files on the vagrant box.
+Variables are overwritten by appending the redeclared variable to the end of the files.

 # Default Credentials
 These are credentials setup by default.